 U-Vision is separate from Campus TV.
 While Campus TV may submit content to U-Vision, they are two distinct entities with different goals.

 Does U-Vision accept submissions from students?

 Yes, U-Vision allows students' submissions if the content relates to a university cause.
-For example, if you wish to advertsise an event related to your student society, please upload through that society's HKU portal account so that HKUSU can grant you approval for broadcast.
-If you wish to showcase your work for the subject you are studying in, upload using your own HKU portal account and the academic faculty/dept. which you belong to, will help grant you approval for broadcast.
+For example, if you wish to promote an event related to your student society, please upload through that society's HKU portal account so that HKUSU can grant you approval for broadcast.
+If you wish to showcase your work for the subject you are studying in, seek your course tutor/lecturer to upload on behalf of the faculty/department.
+You may also try uploading using your own HKU portal account and wait for a longer process for us to help seek the your faculty/dept's approval for you.
 If your content does not fall under HKUSU or your academic studies, but is still related to the university, you may wish to seek the help of a student orientated university office, such as CEDARS, to upload under their account.